Civil Engineering degree Course overview

 You will receive support to develop the independent study skills that will help you thrive at degree-level.

-This degree is designed specifically to help people with the passion and potential to study with us.
+This Civil Engineering Foundation Course is designed specifically to help people with the passion and potential to study with us.
 For example, mature students who need to update their technical knowledge and get used to studying again after being in work.

 After you complete this course